Frequently Asked Questions

 Every day is different and depends on the group of dogs who are here that day as well as the season and the weather.

-Puppies, elderly dogs and dogs with a medical condition require a different routine than young healthy bouncy dogs who want to play and wrestle all day long.
+Puppies, elderly dogs and dogs with a medical condition require a different routine than young healthy bouncy dogs who want to play and wrestle all day long with each other.

 Indoor and outdoor time varies and gets adjusted based on individual needs, temperature and weather conditions.
 Our facility is heated/air conditioned.